 - After the /'upgrade-package fetch' command is succcessfully issued, Images are kept in the /local/rpms folder.

-How do I determin what the runlevel is on Director?
+How do I determine what the runlevel is on Director?

 - Once you have typed 'shell' to get to linux type 'runlevel'

 - TIP: the default runlevel of Director is 3